TravisWheelerLab/nail/README.md

 To install nail, you'll need the Rust development tooling, which means you'll need to install the Rust compiler and Cargo.
 The easiest way to do that is to use [rustup](https://rustup.rs/).

-(*Note: this may seem like a slight barrier to entry, but it's as simple as running a single shell command.
+*Note: this may seem like a slight barrier to entry, but it's as simple as running a single shell command.
-That being said, we plan to begin releasing pre-compiled binaries for several platforms in the next release.*)
+That being said, we plan to begin releasing pre-compiled binaries for several platforms in the next release*

 Once Cargo is installed, you can install nail with: